code-423n4/docs/roles/wardens/submission-guidelines.md

 ### QA reports (low/governance)

 Low and non-critical findings must be submitted as a single QA report per warden.
-We allocate **4% of most prize pools toward QA reports.**

 Your QA report should include:
 - all Low severity findings
 - all Governance / Centralization risk findings (including centralization risks, systemic risks, and admin privileged functions)

-- Non-critical findings are discouraged.
+**Non-critical findings are discouraged.**

 Formatting:
 - Wardens are encouraged to use a standard format to label findings, e.g. `L-01`, `L-02`, etc. for low-risk findings, and `C-01`, `C-02`, etc. for centralization/governance findings.
 - Please do not use `G-` prefixes as those are typically used to identify Gas optimization findings.
 - Non-standard labels such as `R-` (refactor), `I-` (informational), or `S-` (suggestion) will be considered non-critical and are therefore discouraged.